Things to Do in Menton, France: A Slow Travel Guide to the Riviera

 Afterwards, follow the winding streets to the Jardin Botanique Val Rahmeh.
 This tucked-away garden is a lush, tropical surprise filled with exotic trees and plants you’d never expect to see in the Mediterranean.
 Paths meander past shady benches and fountains, and the whole place feels like a green oasis, just a few minutes’ walk from the center.

 And if you’re craving even more quiet, take a short trip up into the hills to Serre de la Madone.
-This historic garden is less visited and feels even more remote — stone steps and terraces disappear into greenery, while the air is scented with jasmine and pine.
+This historic garden is less visited and feels even more remote, with stone steps and terraces disappear into greenery - while the air is scented with jasmine and pine.
 It’s the perfect place to wander slowly, listen to the birds, and feel like you have the hillsides all to yourself.

 Jardin Botanique Val Rahmeh